Acventor/delayed-video-loading/README.md

 ```

 ## Final step
-Let's import our script and initialize it
+Let's import this script and initialize it
 ```JS
 import VideosLoader from "./VideosLoader";